mahou-anisphia/Princess-Legacy--Enchanted-Realms/README.md

 # Princess Legacy: Enchanted Realms
- A HD project for COS20007.
+ A HD project for COS20007 at Swinburne university.
 I hope this helps.